Multi-band light curves from eccentric accreting supermassive black hole binaries: Models

 The disk is Toomre-stable out to a radius such that $Q\geq c_s \Omega/(\pi G \Sigma) = 1$, where $\Omega$ is the Keplerian angular frequency of the gas and $\Sigma = 2 h \rho$ is the surface density.
 The disk semi-thickness $h$ around a single black hole is given by an approximate solution to the equation of vertical hydrostatic balance, $h\simeq \sqrt{P/\rho}\, \Omega^{-1}$, and $P$ is the total (i.e.~gas and radiation) pressure.
 In terms of the semi-major axis of our chosen binary, $a\simeq \unit[10^{-3}]{pc}$, the disk is Toomre-stable out to $r\simeq 11\, a$.
 We neglect the self-gravity of the disk, which is justified to the extent that the disk is Toomre-stable out to a radius significantly larger than $a$.

 The orbital Mach number profile $\mathcal{M}(r)=v_{\rm K}(r)/c_s(r)$ increases rapidly with radius.
 For example, $\mathcal{M}(a) \simeq 7$, $\mathcal{M}(1.5a) \simeq 11$, and $\mathcal{M}(3a) \simeq 21$.
 (Note that in our simulations, the Mach number profile develops self-consistently from a balance of heating and cooling.)
 The effective optical depth $\tau_{\rm eff} = \sqrt{\tau_{\rm absorp} (\tau_{\rm absorp} + \tau_{\rm scattering})}$ at some radii of interest from the single black hole is $\tau_{\rm eff}(r\!=\!a) \simeq 10^5$ and $\tau_{\rm eff}(r\!=\!0.02 a) \simeq 2$, where we estimate $\tau_{\rm absorp}$ from the Planck mean opacities tabulated online\footnote{\url{https://aphysics2.lanl.gov/apps/}} for Milky Way elemental abundance, and we take the scattering opacity to be due to electron scattering.
 Our assumption of optical thickness and blackbody cooling spectra are justified to the extent that $\tau_{\rm eff} > 1$.
-The viscous time scale $t_\nu \equiv (2/3) \nu/r^2$ becomes equal to the cooling time scale $t_{\rm cool} \equiv U/\dot{Q}$ at $r\simeq 0.18a \simeq \, 460 R_g$, where $U$ is the surface density of internal energy and $\dot{Q}$ is the cooling rate per area.
+The viscous time scale $t_\nu \equiv (2/3) r^2/\nu$ becomes equal to the cooling time scale $t_{\rm cool} \equiv U/\dot{Q}$ at $r\simeq 0.18a \simeq \, 460 R_g$, where $U$ is the surface density of internal energy and $\dot{Q}$ is the cooling rate per area.
 Our assumption of radiative efficiency is justified to the extent that $t_{\rm cool} < t_\nu$, which may be violated in the innermost regions of the minidisks in our binary simulations.

-Radiation pressure dominates the disk.
+In our target model above, radiation pressure dominates the disk.
 For example, the gas pressure fraction $\beta \equiv P_{\rm gas}/P$ at some radii of interest are $\beta(r\!=\!a) \simeq 9.4\times10^{-4}$ and $\beta(r\!=\!3a) \simeq 0.016$.
 Including radiation pressure in simulations is a nontrivial task algorithmically, and the disk may be subject to limit-cycle instabilities~\citep{lightman+1974,FKR}.
 Thus, we use only gas pressure in this work, and below we describe our strategy to approximate the effects of radiation pressure.